-Now open - a new and innovative eating disorder service based in Wimbledon, London
+Arthur House a new and innovative eating disorder service in London

 Arthur House is an innovative eating disorder service based in Wimbledon, South West London.
 Providing an alternative to traditional hospital eating disorder treatment, this nine-bedded residential treatment centre provides cutting-edge therapies.